 Where does City Power and Gas offer service?

-City Power and Gas and its wholly-owned subsidiary currently offer natural gas and/or electricity service in more than 10 utility areas in New York and Massachusetts and are licensed to offer energy service in two additional states in the U.S.
+City Power and Gas currently offer natural gas and/or electricity service in more than 10 combination utility markets in the state of New York.

 What do I need to complete an enrollment online?

 All you need is a copy of your bill.
 If you don’t have a copy you can go to your utility website and locate it quite easily.

 I don’t have a copy of a bill.
 How do I enroll with City Power and Gas?

 Call your utility or go online to your utility website and get your account data or view or print a copy of the bill.
 You need your account data to enroll.

 I have a past due balance.
 Can I enroll?

 Most of the time you can but it depends on your utility.
 Please continue with your enrollment and we will let you know if there are any issues.